CSB-KaracaLab/prot-on/README.md

 python3 proton.py cluster1_1 D
 ```
-Also you can run the assistant scripts in the src folder individually.

-If you are interested only the contact list between two chain in 5A cut-off, or interfacial amino acids that belongs to a specific chain, run interface_residues.py script in the src folder as follows:
+Also you can run each of the individual scripts located under src/ independently.
+For example, if you are interested only the contact list between two chain in 5A cut-off, or interfacial amino acids that belongs to a specific chain, run interface_residues.py script in the src folder as follows:
 ```
 python interface_residues.py <pdb> <chainID>